LeelaChessZero/lc0/openSUSE_install.md

 Summary of steps

 * Compile the lc0 Engine
-* Download the Networks file and place in the same folder as the compile lc0 binary
+* Download the Networks file and place in the same folder as the compiled lc0 binary
 * Move or Copy the folder containing the lc0 binary to a convenient location for setting up the graphical chessboard
 * Configure the graphical chessboard pointing to the lc0 binary